spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

     gedit /home/gpadmin/spring-xd-1.0.0.RC1/xd/config/modules/sink/jdbc/jdbc.properties

-Then change the content of the file to the following:
+Then change the firts four lines of the file to the following leaving the lines after the "#Jdbc Connection Pool Properties" as is:

 ```
 url = jdbc:postgresql:gpadmin
 driverClassName = org.postgresql.Driver
 username = gpadmin
 password =
+#Jdbc Connection Pool Properties
+...
 ```

 Next step is to create the table in HAWQ.
 We open up a new command window and enter `psql` to start a PostgreSQL client